josaiahC/Project-3-Plate-Tectonics/README.md

 |The Mendocino Triple Junction.|<img alt="hello" src=images/mendocinoTriple.png><br>Figure|

 <p>
 The Mendocino Transform is one of the transform boundaries between the Juan de Fuca plate and the North American plate.
+From 2010 to 2020, there are many earthquakes along the entire boundary, most of which are below a magnitude of 3.3.
+Ten of the earthquakes around the Mendocino Transform in this data set are over magnitude five, exceeding the number of major earthquakes in the Gorda Ridge region by three.
+One area where earthquakes appear to be concentrated is near the Mendocino Triple Junction (figure ), where the Juan de Fuca plate meets with the North American and Pacific plates.
 </p>

 <h2>Conclusion</h2>